alisdt/online_experiments_course/02_first.rst

 1. Upload the image with CyberDuck -- make sure it's in the same place as your experiment
 2. Change the type of the node in the JavaScript code
-3. Add the ``jspsych-image-keyboard-response`` plugin at the top of your HTML file (see step 6 of the tutorial).
+3. Add the ``plugin-image-keyboard-response`` plugin at the top of your HTML file (see
+   `step 6 of the tutorial <https://www.jspsych.org/7.1/tutorials/hello-world/#step-6-use-a-plugin-to-print-a-message>`_).
 4. Give jsPsych the name of the image -- check the documentation to see how.
 5. Upload your code again once you've made these changes.